 The Getaway

-It’s unclear whether The Getaway is robbing a bank, or going on vacation, but sunglasses are involved either way.
-Their original music is somewhere beyond psychedelic funk-pop, or electro synthwave, digging a deep new groove for “Upper Mississippi Valley Rock and Roll”.
+The Getaway's original music is somewhere beyond psychedelic funk-pop, or electro synthwave, digging a deep new groove for “Upper Mississippi Valley Rock and Roll”.
 When class and grime collide, it’s a little unsettling, but wildly satisfying…“sparkles, distortion, and sequins.”

-The Getaway includes vocalist Jasmine AH, guitarist Bill Fiorella, bass and synthmaster Shane Kouba, drummer and music producer Mitchell Hopkins, keyboardist and back-up vocalist Katie Getz, and hype-man/manager extraordinaire, Sam Hudnall.
+The Getaway includes vocalist Jasmine AH, guitarist Bill Fiorella, bass and synthmaster Shane Kouba, drummer Clovis Larson, keyboardist and back-up vocalist Katie Getz, and band builder / spirit guide, Sam Hudnall.

 Hailing from the richly musical community of Viroqua, WI, The Getaway’s electric bass and synth player, Shane Kouba, was trained in classical violin in early life.
 By his teens, he began diving into the world of bass and guitar.
 Now, having been in the professional live sound production industry for over 10 years Kouba also mixes dance parties as Basatek in addition to his instrumental work in The Getaway.
 In his live performances, Kouba readily demonstrates his breadth of skill with electronic instrumentation.
 He intertwines a multitude of disparate styles between his bass and synth—providing key contributions to The Getaway’s signature soundscape.